 Many of our services are available at all times to people throughout the state and we had contracted projects in 17 counties in 2015.
-However, our Information and Referral Services are particularly helpful to people in smaller cities and rural areas.
-Lasts year our Information & Referral Program Manager and twelve other staff members provided Information and Referral services, handling 444 combined cases.
-This excludes “on the spot” assistance Matt and others provide at several conferences and through our day-to-day contact with nonprofits.
+However, our Nonprofit Advisory Services are particularly helpful to people in smaller cities and rural areas.
+Last year our staff members provided advisory services, handling 444 combined cases.
+This excludes “on the spot” assistance we provided at several conferences and through our day-to-day contact with nonprofits.

 We are working to close the gap between the kind of technology available to businesses and what is available to nonprofits to help them be more productive and have better access to data.
 Here’s what our growing Technology Services staff and subcontractors were up to in 2015:

 - Many organizations receive ongoing support for their technology needs with 76 clients using IT Infrastructure, 25 utilizing database support, and 13 employing website support.